 - The white and blue morphs of the Snow goose were previously thought different species.

-- There are two subspecies of the Snow Goose: greater snow goose and lesser snow goose.
+- The Snow Goose has two subspecies: greater and lesser snow goose.

 - In 1916, the populations of snow geese were so low because of hunting that it was prohibited to kill them until 1975.